 Becoming involved in Project Juno, and signing up to become a Supporter, will enable you to work towards developing an equitable working culture in which all students and staff, men and women, can achieve their full potential.

 It will enable you to promote discussion of gender and other equality issues and meet the requirements of the equality duty.

 By being awarded Practitioner or Champion, your best practice and your contribution to increasing the representation of women in physics will be publicly recognised.
 You will also receive individual, independent advice, guidance and feedback.

-Project Juno was established by the Institute in 2007 in response to best practice identified from the Institute's Women in University Physics Departments: a site visit scheme, which ran from 2003-05.
+Project Juno was established by the Institute in 2007 in response to best practice identified from the Institute's Women in University Physics Departments: a site visit scheme, which ran from 2003 to 2005.

 The deadlines for Juno Practitioner and Champion applications are: